vesterheim/vesterheim.github.io/folk-art-school/classes/woodworking/2015-09-20-kolrosing-wood-incising.md

   nonmembers: $84
   note: ~
 materials_fee: ~
 materials: Practice boards will be supplied.
 Additional project pieces can be purchased from the Museum Store, or you can bring something of your own to decorate.
-Bring your own knife, Judy will supply the rest.
+Bring your own knife, Darlene will supply the rest.

 lead:
   image: folk-art-school/classes/2015/kolrosing-ritger.jpg